daemonPainter/CAPL-Utils/README.md

 For a complete list of available checksum algorithms, please consult the dedicated paragraph.

+For ease of use, `#include "CRC.cin"` in your script only, it should import all necessary functions (recommended).
+If you prefer to keep things streamlined, import the CRC file with the desired lenght.
+Each file imports the necessary look-up tables.
+If you choose this option, remember to import the `CRCReflection.cin` file as well.

 ## Usage

 As I am building this file, kindly consider the documentation provided in the files.